Debraj1294/Salary-Increament/README.md

 # Salary-Increament
-Increase salary by 5000 if current salary is greater than 25000
+# Problem Statement : Increase salary by 5000 if current salary is greater than 25000
+# by using Javascript